Richard Randriamandrato: Contributions to development

 Randriamandrato has been involved in community development initiatives in his home village in Madagascar.
 He founded a community development association that has implemented various projects, including the construction of footbridges, dip tanks, poultry houses, fish ponds, and water and sanitation facilities.
 He has also been a strong advocate for environmental conservation, launching initiatives to educate young people about the effects of plastic pollution and organizing regular beach cleanups.

 In addition to his community work, Randriamandrato has contributed to the implementation of New Partnership for Africa's Development (NEPAD) flagship projects, particularly in the Indian Ocean region.
 He has emphasized the importance of self-reliance and community-driven development, believing that local initiatives are essential for sustainable progress.

 Candidacy for African Union Commission Chairperson

 In 2024, Randriamandrato was nominated as Madagascar's candidate for the Chairperson of the African Union Commission (AUC).
 His campaign emphasized the need for proactive leadership to address the continent's challenges and to avoid procrastination in implementing key initiatives.
 He articulated a vision for energizing the African Union and enhancing its effectiveness in promoting development and unity across member states.
 He lost the vote to Mahamoud Ali Youssouf of Djibouti on 15 February 2025.

+Death

+Randriamandrato died on 15 March 2026, at the age of 67.

 Publications

-Randriamandrato has authored and co-authored several publications on economic development and risk management, including:
+Randriamandrato authored and co-authored several publications on economic development and risk management, including: